What Are Mast Cells? Mast Cell Activation Syndrome 101

-The good news is that you don’t have to deal with this forever.
+You don’t have to deal with this forever.
 You really can improve your health.
 To do that, you’ll want to identify and address your underlying causes.

-First, though, I do want you to know there aren’t any quick and easy answers to overcoming Mast Cell Activation Syndrome.
+I do want you to know there aren’t any quick and easy answers to overcoming Mast Cell Activation Syndrome.

 So, if you only use medications, Mast Cell Activation Syndrome tends to get worse over the long-term.
 This is why you want to address the root causes.

 It takes work, time, and dedication to recover.
-But, I’m living proof that you can recover from Mast Cell Activation Syndrome.
+But I’m living proof that you can recover from Mast Cell Activation Syndrome.